jhpyle/docassemble/_docs/authoring.md

 system that allows users to create accounts, save their answers, and resume their interviews at a later date.

-Using the [Scheduled Tasks] feature, you can have your interviews do things when the user is not logged in.
-For example, you might want to send a reminder e-mail to a user about a deadline.
+Using the [Background Tasks] features, you can have your interviews do things on the server at times other than times when the user presses a button to advance to a new page.
+Time-intensive tasks can run in the background; the interview can evaluate user input before the user submits it; and interviews can do things when the user is not logged in, like send a reminder e-mail to a user about a deadline as the date approaches.

 If you need to make an interview available in more than one language, **docassemble**'s [Language Support] features can help you manage